centiservice/matssocket/matssocket-client-javascript/client/README.md

     }, 100);
 });

-// Perform a Request to server, which will forward the Request to a Mats endpoint, whose Reply comes
+// Perform a Request to server, which will forward the Request to a Mats endpoint, whose
-// back here, resolving the returned Promise. matsSocket.request("MatsSocketEndpoint", "TraceId_" + matsSocket.randomId(6), {
+// reply comes back here, resolving the returned Promise. matsSocket.request("MatsSocketEndpoint", "TraceId_" + matsSocket.randomId(6), {
     string: "Request String",
     number: Math.E